Updated: Jan 6

 Gol Maal, as a movie, does a clever job at making us feel all the empathy for Ram Prasad, despite the b*****d he is.
 We want him to win at any cost, without realising that such blokes are responsible for instilling unhealthy workplace competition (as my Dad put it once while we were watching the film for perhaps the 198th time).

 I wouldn’t blame Ram Prasad alone for this twisted office environment, though.
-Bhavani’s unreasonable—and even weird—criteria for his employees (they should be moustached and focused only on accountancy, without being into sports, arts, or other hobbies) make him a soft target for such sycophants, instead of the honest candidates we see at the beginning who were simply being themselves.
+Bhavani’s unreasonable—and even eccentric—criteria for his employees (that they should be moustached and focused only on accountancy, without being into sports, arts, or other hobbies) make him a soft target for such sycophants, instead of the honest candidates we see at the beginning who were simply being themselves.
 Given the high unemployment rates in the 1970s, Ram Prasad couldn’t really afford to let go of this job.
-Which explains why he tries to save his ass by bringing up a fake twin brother when Bhavani confronts him about the hockey match.
+Little wonder he tries to save his a** by bringing up a fake twin brother when Bhavani confronts him about the hockey match.

 Thus, for Ram, the interview isn’t like dating—to find out whether the job is a right fit for him and the other way round.
 It becomes a do-or-die challenge he has to ace to bag the good life.